robert-westenberger/knowledgebase/real-estate/property-managers.md

 # Good (Requirements)
 - Okay with me being involved / learning.
 I pay a premium for that.
 - I should have insight / be able to see the data about the tenants that were screened.
 They can't just find tenants - they have to screen them too.
+- ALL non emergency repair requests are sent to me first.
+If i don't respond in a reasonable time, the PM handles it.
 - Proactive Maintenance
 - Ability to use my own contractors.
 I should retain the right to get my own contractors.
 - The property manager should have incentives that align with mine.
 - The agreement should require prompt transfer of leases, tenant ledgers, applications, inspection records, keys, deposits/funds, invoices and accounting records when management ends.
+- Can provide references to other properties they have managed in the past.
 # Bad
 - Property Managers that have clients that have a huge number of units
 - "We keep all the late fees".
 No thanks retard.